yuanjian-org/app/docs/Ops.md

-# Use Red Sift to monitor SSL Certificate expiry
+# Monitor SSL Certificate expiry

 Register an account at https://redsift.com and set up SSL expiry notification emails for free.